Dear AHA Foundation Supporter,

 The end of December brought another breakthrough in the fight against FGM in the U.S. and this time it came from Ohio.
 Governor John Kasich signed Senate Bill 214 into law which bans female genital mutilation (FGM) in the state!
 This great news marks another victory for women and girls in the U.S. Ohio is the 28th state to criminalize FGM, 22 states are still left without legislation needed to protect their girls.
 Thanks to your support, we are working hard to bring that number to 0!

-Our fellow in the CTU campus program from Harvard University, Natalie Le, helped organize the Students For Liberty Harvard Conference last fall.
+Our fellow in the CTF campus program from Harvard University, Natalie Le, helped organize the Students For Liberty Harvard Conference last fall.
 Read about the two panels she hosted highlighting stories of individuals who fought for their freedom from oppression and the importance of protecting these freedoms in our society.
-If you are a student or know one with passion for cultural, religious, or policy issues, please forward them the CTU fellowship description and application link.
+If you are a student or know one with passion for cultural, religious, or policy issues, please forward them the CTF fellowship description and application link.

 With great gratitude for your support,